City of Ames Projects

 Creation of the Symposium on Building Inclusive Organizations

 A fundamental part of a living experience within a community is the interaction between the consumer and both small and large business.
 The climate survey results underscored the need to work more deliberately with local business to stimulate the conversation about serving and supporting diverse consumers and potential workforce members.
 The Symposium on Building Inclusive Organizations is designed for leaders and influencers in Ames and Story County, particularly those who impact hiring and decision-making in the workplace and who impact organizational culture and environment.
-The second annual symposium is scheduled for October 29, 2019.

 Creation of the Inclusive Crosswalk in Downtown Ames

-As a result of the collaboration between the Office of Diversity and Inclusion and City Council, an inclusive crosswalk was unveiled in downtown Ames.
+As a result of the collaboration between the Office of Diversity, Equity and Inclusion and City Council, an inclusive crosswalk was unveiled in downtown Ames.
 The crosswalks on Douglas Avenue feature a minority-inclusive pride rainbow.
 The crosswalk on Fifth Street to the east features gender non-binary pride colors, and the crosswalk on Fifth Street to the west features transgender pride colors.
 The new crosswalk was designed to be completed prior to the annual Pridefest event and the start of the schoolyear.
 It is a permanent symbol to communicate to everyone in the city of Ames that everyone is welcome here.